aShevc/entities-processor/README.md

 #### Implementation and usage
 In order to create an application that may use implemented entity generator as well as writer and listener components, one needs to implement an app as the Scala application (by extending `App` trait), and within it construct a Scala object consisting of the desired components.
-For example, consider `KafkaMetricsGeneratorApp` provided in the `example`
+For example, consider `KafkaEntitiesGeneratorApp` provided in the `example`
 module:

 ```
   ...
-  object KMGApp extends KamonApp with KafkaMetricsWriter with MetricsGenerator
+  object KMGApp extends KamonApp with KafkaEntitiesWriter with EntitiesGenerator
   ...
 ```
 Let's consider used components here.

 - At first we are using `KamonApp` trait, which allows us to add [monitoring](#monitoring) functionality for our application
-- Then we are extending `KafkaMetricsWriter` stating that we want to output messages into Kafka as an external system
+- Then we are extending `KafkaEntitiesWriter` stating that we want to output messages into Kafka as an external system
-- And we want to generate messages ourselves, therefore `MetricsGenerator` trait will be used.
-If we were to consume entity messages from another application, for example, another Kafka topic, we would have used `KafkaMetricsListener` there instead.
+- And we want to generate messages ourselves, therefore `EntitiesGenerator` trait will be used.
+If we were to consume entity messages from another application, for example, another Kafka topic, we would have used `KafkaEntitiesListener` there instead.

 From here, in order to launch an application, there are two options.
-In case if messages are originated from MetricsGenerator, call
+In case if messages are originated from EntitiesGenerator, call

 ```
 app.generate()